paperbark-org/web-app/README.md

 A modern digital platform bringing innovative solutions to your fingertips.

-**Persona Segmentation.
-Influencer Matchmaking.
-AI Growth Strategist.**
+**Social Media Analytics - AI Marketing Strategist**

-social-media intelligence like no other.
+Marketing Intelligence like No Other

 ## Features